tagohd/mono/The Hero's Journey (Again).md

 ## Departure/Separation
 ### The Call to Adventure
 The hero begins in a situation of normality from which some information is received that acts as a call to head off into the unknown.

+#### MONO
+[[Luke Campbell]] is a fairly normal guy.
+He lives in a sleepy little farming town called [[Genton]], where he helps [[Ma & Pa Campbell|his parents]] out on their farm.
+(What do they grow?
+And if everyone's some kind of animal-person, do they still eat meat?)
+He's 16.
+He runs cross-country for his high school, and he hates it.
+He's never been particularly interested in sports, but given that Genton is a small, mostly rural town, high school football is kinda the main event; consequently, Luke doesn't fit in all that well.

+What would he rather do instead?
+Maybe he's more of a theater kid?
+Whatever it is, it's something he feels he can't do in Genton.
+(It might also be good if it's something that ends up being relevant to his quest.)
+Maybe he feels he just can't be himself here.
+(This is more just a side-effect of being 16.
+You might think because it's a farming town that Genton isn't very accepting, but they're actually quite progressive.
+I mean, they'd have to be if everyone in the story is queer, unless we're just saying only the main characters are queer.)
+I think his big thing is just that he wants to do something that feels meaningful.
+If he stays here in Genton, his options are basically: farmer or maybe mechanic.

+So, what's the call to adventure?
+He wakes up one morning, takes care of his farm chores, and goes next door to [[Sam Ward|Sam's]] house to run with them.
+Sam is also on the cross-country team, but they're actually into it.
+Actually, maybe they would be the one coming to Luke's house since Luke hates cross-country.
+(It probably goes without saying, but Sam is the only reason Luke joined the team.)
+So, when they don't show up to force Luke to exercise, Luke gets worried and goes over to their house to investigate.
+That's when he discovers that they've disappeared.

 ### Refusal of the Call
 Often when the call is given, the future hero first refuses to heed it.
 This may be from a sense of duty or obligation, fear, insecurity, a sense of inadequacy, or any of a range of reasons that work to hold the person in his current circumstances.